Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

 ---

 This paper proposes a novel data structure, Backpack Quotient Filter (BQF), to index $k$-mer. which support querying with efficient space and negligible false positive rate.
+Additionally, this blog will introduce Counting Quotient Filter (CQF)[^1] at first, to lead a better understanding of this work.

 <!--more-->